Wages from present or previous employment

 Wages from present employment

 The wages from present employment are the wages paid to the employee for the employee's work.
-These include, for example, the wage paid each wage period, holiday pay, holiday allowance, year-end bonus (the 13th month), bonuses and profit-sharing bonuses.
+These include, for example, the wage paid each wage period, holiday pay, year-end bonus (the 13th month), bonuses and profit-sharing bonuses.
 It is not important when you pay out the wage.
 For example, holiday pay which you pay after the end of the employment is also considered wage from present employment.

 Wages from previous employment